 If the lead-safe investigation finds no lead-based paint hazard on the property, the investigation information will be entered into the DHS online database, called the Wisconsin Asbestos and Lead Database Online, or WALDO.
 DHS reviews the submitted information and confirms the property is eligible for a lead-safe certificate.
 WALDO then assigns a unique registration number to the property and it is entered into the registry as a certified lead-safe property.

 Certificate of lead-free or lead-safe status

-After the Department confirms eligibility, the lead professional issues the appropriate certificate of lead-free or lead-safe status to the property owner.
+After DHS confirms eligibility, the lead professional issues the appropriate certificate of lead-free or lead-safe status to the property owner.
 The certificate lists the following information:

 - Effective Date: This date designates when the property was determined by DHS to meet the registered lead-free property standards under section DHS 163.41, Wis.
 Administrative Code, or the lead-safe property standard under section DHS 163.42, Wis.
 Administrative Code.

 - Lead-free certificates do not expire.